Showing 5 items

 Photograph - First Methodist Church, Wodonga

 ...
 First Methodist Church, Wodonga...First Methodist Church, Wodonga...Methodist Church Wodonga...Land for the Methodist Church in Wodonga was reserved...
 Methodist Church in Wodonga, Victoria It was a red brick church...Land for the Methodist Church in Wodonga was reserved ...Land for the Methodist Church in Wodonga was reserved in 1864.
 By 1865 the Reverend Francis Neale, a Wesleyan minister was appointed to Albury from where he supervised the congregation at Wodonga Creek until a church was built in 1873.
 By 1885 Wodonga and the other preaching places on the Victorian side of the Murray had become a separate circuit under the Reverend L. J Rowlands.
 This circuit included Bethanga.
 Kiewa.
 Leneva, Kergunyah and Bonegilla.
 In the 1960s the Methodist congregation built a new chapel in Hovell Street, Wodonga.
 The creation of the Uniting Church during the 1970s meant that the services were held in the former Presbyterian Church and joint Sunday School classes were conducted in the Methodist Hall.
-In 1962, 36 Ukrainian Catholic families in Wodonga donated 100 pounds each towards the purchase of the former Methodist church.
+In 1961 the Church building and land was purchased by the Ukrainian Community for £2,000.
+Ukrainian Catholic families in Wodonga donated £100 each towards the purchase.
 Additional fund raising such as carol singing in nearby towns (Benalla, Wangaratta, Albury and Wodonga) assisted with the purchase of the Church.
 The former Methodist Church was in poor condition and the members of its new congregation undertook the replacement of the floor, the footings, replastering of the walls and the construction of an altar.
+The renovations cost a further £400.
 Once a month a priest came up from Melbourne to conduct services in the Church.
 On completion it was blessed by Bishop Ivan Prasko to become St Olga's Catholic Church (Ukrainian).
 In 1965 the Church was dedicated to its patron St Volodymir, with Bishop Varlamm (Sydney) and Bishop Donat (Melbourne) taking part in the ceremony.
 The members of the Ukrainian Catholic community also built a hall and smaller chapel in Hunt Street, Wodonga.
-With a declining congregation, this property became more manageable to maintain than the original brick building and the decision was made to close the building c2010.
-In 2022 the building and extensive block of land in Church Street was sold, with plans for demolition and future development of the land for housing.These images are significant because they depict an early Wodonga Church building.A collection of coloured photographs depicting the first Methodist Church in Wodonga, Victoria It was a red brick church with a steeply pitched gable roof and parapeted gable walls.
+With a declining congregation, this property became more manageable to maintain than the original brick building and the decision was made to close the building in 2010.
+In 2022 the building and extensive block of land in Church Street was sold commercially for potential redevelopment.These images are significant because they depict an early Wodonga Church building.A collection of coloured photographs depicting the first Methodist Church in Wodonga, Victoria It was a red brick church with a steeply pitched gable roof and parapeted gable walls.
 There was a small front porch with matching roof and gable treatment to the front.
 Simple timber Gothic windows were along the sides, with a tri-partite window above the porch.
 Two sections of this window featured stained glass, the other was opaque glass.
 Red brick buttresses were topped with white-painted render, as were the parapets, and the windows were also outlined with white painted render.
 Timber joinery was painted white.
 A front path led directly to the porch and the Church was flanked by mature oak trees.
 A small, relatively modern red brick skillion extension was added to the rear of the building.wodonga churches, methodist church wodonga, ukrainian catholic church wodonga -

 Uniting Church Archives - Synod of Victoria